morrownr/8821cu-20210916/README.md

 sudo mokutil --import /var/lib/dkms/mok.pub
 ```

-Manual build instructions: The above script automates the installation
+Manual build and installation instructions: The above installation steps
-process, however, if you want to or need to do a command line
+automate the installation process, however, if you want to or need to do a
-installation, use the following:
+command line installation, use the following:

 ```
 make clean